Bayesian analysis of the complex singlet model with phase transition gravitational waves: Complex Singlet Extension of the Standard Model

 Then the input parameters are given as

-In the following studies, we scan these parameters within the specified ranges:
+In the following studies, we scan these parameters within the specified ranges,

+During the scan, every point is also checked against the constraints from the LHC measurements.
+Those that cannot satisfy the constraints from LHC measurement are ignored.
 It is worth noting that the electroweak phase transition may occur through either a one-step or a two-step route.
-However, only a negligible subset of the scanned parameter space exhibits the two-step pattern.
+However, only a negligible subset of the scanned parameter space exhibits the two-step pattern in our scan, mainly due to the linear term ($a_1$ term) presented in the potential.
 For this reason, our analysis focuses exclusively on the one-step transition points.

 With the above setup for the model parameters, we define the deviations of the cubic and quartic self-couplings of the SM-like Higgs as \cite{Chen:2019ebq}